mcolom/pacman_doc/README.md

 Two important signals for the video generation are obtained from the frequency divisions: the horizontal blanking (H BLANK), the vertical blanking (V BLANK), and the composite sync (CMPSYNC).

-The H BLANK is generated using the D flip flop at 3N.

-Each signal iH activates and deactivates (a complete cycle from L to H levels) with period 2*i/6 = i/3 us.
-Thus, the combination H64=H32=H happens with period 64/3 + 32/3 = 32 us.
-Again, note that this a complete cycle from L to H, so the time it remains activated is half of this, 16 us approx.

-To compute the exact time of H BLANK, we should consider the exact frequency of the master click, and we would obtain that (64/3.071 + 32/3.071)/2 = 15.63009 us.
+H BLANK is generated using the D flip flop at 3N.
+Its D input is H whenever H64=L or H32=L. This takes 64+32=96 cycles of the working clock.
+Given that each cycle takes 1/3 us, the H BLANK cycle will be 96/3 = 32 us.
+Since we're only interested in half of the cycle (the time it stays H), finally we have that H BLANK is 32/2 = 16 us, aprox.
+If we'd need to exact timing, we should consider the exact frequency of the master clock: 96 / (18.432 / 3) = 15.625 us.

+V BLANK is obtained in a similar way: **TODO**

 # Some references